PROJECT: Strengthening evidence-based policy

 By bringing together policy-makers and CSOS, the project built a strengthened relationship between the two groups.
 This has encouraged policy-making within SAARC to be more evidenced-based, participatory and effective.

 Update: CANSA consultation on SAARC Thimphu Statement on climate change

 The first activity of CDKN’s project to strengthen Climate Action Network South Asia (CANSA’s) capacity to engage with SAARC and carry out policy-focused advocacy took place in Kathmandu, Nepal on 1-2 August, 2011.
 Representatives from all CANSA member countries met for a regional consultation to see how they could support SAARC to implement its commitments on climate change, contained in the 2010 Thimphu Statement.
 Hon.
 Sunil Manandhar, the Nepalese Minister of Environment opened the workshop by urging CANSA to highlight the ‘citizens’ agenda’ to SAARC, and identify bottlenecks in the implementation of the Thimphu Statement.
 The SAARC secretariat also welcomed CANSA’s interest in the Statement, and looked forward to constructive collaboration.

-What followed was two days of intense brainstorming, discussion and debate.
+Two days of intense brainstorming, discussion and debate followed.
 The members broke into 6 working groups to deal with each of the themes of the Thimphu Statement: Agriculture, Disasters, Energy, Trade, Mountains and Knowledge Management.
 The groups assessed the progress that had been made on implementing the commitments to date, and the concrete actions that SAARC and its stakeholders can take to move things forward.
 The result was an initial list of recommendations.
-Members and the CANSA secretariat will now turn this into a policy document to be presented to SAARC at the dialogue events planned both in the lead-up to and at the SAARC Summit in November, 2011.
+Members and the CANSA secretariat then turned this into a policy document which was presented to SAARC at the dialogue events both in the lead-up to and at the SAARC Summit in November, 2011.

 Voices from CANSA